top of page

 A comparative, evidence-informed review of osteopathic approaches to Idiopathic Somatic Dysfunction (ISD) in dogs, drawing practical insights from human and equine research.

-This thesis reviews how osteopathic treatment for Idiopathic Somatic Dysfunction (ISD) in dogs can be strengthened by comparing current findings from human and equine research.
-As canine-focused studies continue to grow, both human and equine literature offer valuable insights into how tissues adapt, how tension develops, and how movement patterns and compensatory behaviours change in the presence of dysfunction.
-These cross-species patterns help clarify how ISD develops in dogs and how osteopathic techniques and manual therapy may improve mobility, influence pain, and enhance overall function.
+As canine-focused studies continue to grow, both human and equine literature offer valuable perspectives on tissue adaptation, the development of musculoskeletal tension, and changes in movement patterns and compensatory behaviours in the presence of dysfunction.
+Identifying these cross-species patterns helps clarify how ISD may develop in dogs and how osteopathic techniques and manual therapy may influence mobility, pain presentation, and overall function.

 Evidence Informed Care For Improved Biomechanics & Functional Movement in Canines